 Whole books have been written answering these questions.
 My goal here is to provide three brief yet adequate answers that you can quickly share with people expressing these kinds of challenges, concerns, and doubts.

-First, while Jesus almost always referred to himself as the “son of man” in the Gospels, there is at least one occasion where he explicitly claims to be God.
-The gospel text is John 8:58, where Jesus declares to the Jewish religious leaders: “Before Abraham was born, I AM!”
+First, while Jesus in the gospels almost always referred to himself as the “son of man,” there is at least one occasion where he explicitly claims to be God.
+The gospel text is John 8:58, where Jesus declares to the Jewish religious leaders, “Before Abraham was born, I AM!”
 Here, Jesus assumes the name God had assigned to himself in Exodus 3:14, “I AM who I AM.
 This what you are to say to the Israelites: I AM has sent me to you.”
 The Jewish religious leaders clearly understood that Jesus was claiming to be God, and it is evidenced by the fact that they attempted to stone him to death for his act of “blasphemy.”

 Second, the Old Testament in Jeremiah 23:6 assigns the name YHWH (I AM) to the righteous Branch, the King, who will come from the lineage of David.
-In several places in the Gospels, Jesus claims to be this righteous Branch and King.
+Jesus in several places in the gospel claims to be this righteous Branch and King.

 The New Testament makes the same kind of demarcation for the human followers of Jesus Christ.
-Jesus’s followers before the first day of Pentecost are always called sons of men or children of men and never sons of God.
-Jesus’s followers after the first day of Pentecost are always called sons of God and never sons of men (for biblical references, see appendix C in Navigating Genesis).
+Jesus’ followers before the first day of Pentecost are always called sons of men or children of men and never as sons of God.
+Jesus’s followers after the first day of Pentecost are always called sons of God and never as sons of men (for biblical references, see appendix c in Navigating Genesis).

-The theological point here is this: it is not until Jesus of Nazareth dies on the cross to atone for the sins of all humanity, is raised bodily from the dead, and sends the Holy Spirit to permanently indwell and spiritually baptize his followers, that he completes his role as the Son of God, the second person of the triune God.
-Likewise, it is not until Jesus’s followers receive the baptism of the Holy Spirit that they become sons of God.
+The theological point here is this: it is not until Jesus of Nazareth dies on the cross to atone for the sins of all humanity, is raised bodily from the dead, and sends the Holy Spirit to permanently indwell and spiritually baptize his followers, does he complete his role as the Son of God, the second person of the triune God.
+Likewise, not until Jesus’ followers receive the baptism of the Holy Spirit do they become sons of God.

-Anyone desiring a more in-depth and thoroughly documented answer will find it in my book Navigating Genesis (chapter 14 and appendix C).
+Anyone desiring a more in-depth and thoroughly documented answer will find it in my book Navigating Genesis.
+It is in chapter 14 and appendix c.